Johnzino95/osticket-prereq/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 1: Set Up the Azure VM
+<h1>Step 1: Set Up the Azure VM</h1>

   Create an Azure VM: Use Azure Portal or CLI to create a VM with Ubuntu or Windows Server (choose based on your osTicket requirements).

   Select VM Size: Pick a size that meets the needs of the ticketing system, typically starting with a moderate size like Standard_B2s.

   Secure Access: Set up Network Security Groups (NSGs) to allow HTTP/HTTPS traffic for web access and restrict SSH/RDP access to secure IPs.
 </p>
 <br />